peterjmarko/llm-narrative-framework/docs/article_main_text.template.md

 The most critical discovery is the extreme model-to-model variation in signal detection capability, ranging from 0.03% to 17.23%—a 575-fold difference.
 This heterogeneity fundamentally reframes our understanding of framework effectiveness: the framework does not work uniformly across models but instead reveals which model architectures are compatible with the task of detecting weak signals in complex narratives.

 GPT-4o and DeepSeek demonstrated strong signal detection (17.23% and 11.16% respectively), with effect sizes far exceeding the aggregate (see Table 4).
 The magnitude of GPT-4o's effect is substantial; in practical terms, this 17.23% variance explained corresponds to a nearly 18% improvement in its Top-3 Accuracy Lift at the optimal difficulty (k=10) compared to its baseline performance at suboptimal difficulties.
 These models successfully function as sensitive instruments for exposing subtle patterns in narrative-biographical matching tasks.
 In contrast, Claude, Llama, and Mistral showed minimal to no signal detection (0.03%, 2.77%, and 0.38%), suggesting fundamental incompatibility with this framework regardless of task calibration (see Table 5 for complete trajectory patterns).

-**Addressing Contamination Concerns:** Three evaluation models share providers with data generation models, raising potential contamination concerns: GPT-4o (same provider as eminence scoring model GPT-5), Claude Sonnet 4 (same family as OCEAN scoring model Claude 4.5 Sonnet), and Gemini 2.0 Flash Lite (same family as neutralization model Gemini 2.5 Pro).
-If contamination explained the observed signals, we would expect these three models to show consistently elevated performance.
-Instead, they demonstrate opposite patterns: GPT-4o shows the strongest signal detection (η²=17.23%, *p*<.001), Gemini shows moderate detection (η²=7.63%, *p*=.033), and Claude shows essentially no detection (η²=0.03%, *p*=.890).
-This 575-fold variation within the "contaminated" set mirrors the variation across all models, suggesting that architectural differences—not training data overlap—drive signal detection capability.
-Furthermore, DeepSeek V3.1 (the second-strongest performer with η²=11.16%) has zero overlap with data generation models, demonstrating that strong signal detection occurs in fully independent architectures.
-While contamination risk cannot be definitively excluded with closed-source models, the empirical patterns are inconsistent with contamination as a primary explanation for the observed heterogeneity.

 This heterogeneity also explains the apparent contradiction between the significant frequentist result and the Bayesian analysis, which favored the null hypothesis (BF₁₀ ≈ 0.35).
 The Bayesian analysis correctly concluded that there was no consistent signal *at the aggregate level*.
 This finding was not a statistical artifact but an accurate reflection of the data: the strong positive signals from the few compatible models (GPT-4o, DeepSeek) were overwhelmed by the null results from the majority of incompatible models.
 The aggregate statistics, therefore, masked rather than revealed the framework's true performance with specific, compatible architectures.